econumo/econumo-backend/README.md

 This is the main backend repository for Econumo, containing the backend for [Econumo CE](https://econumo.com/docs/edition/).
 The backend is built using PHP, Symfony, and SQLite.

+The "main" branch may not be stable.
+Use tags for stable versions.

 ## Contribution